Inclusive Research and Innovation Ecosystems Final Conference

 Celebrating physiology: an interview with David Paterson MAE

-David Paterson, current President of the Physiological Society, was in Cardiff on 29th September to mark the life and work of neurophysiologist Thomas Graham Brown FRS (1882-1965).
+Professor David Paterson MAE, President of the Physiological Society, marks the life and work of neurophysiologist Thomas Graham Brown FRS (1882-1965) in Cardiff.

 About David Paterson MAE